Skip to main content

 Audit logs that nobody reads

 An audit log only catches things if someone looks at it.
 Most teams enable the log, never look at it, and find out about issues from customer complaints.
-Schedule a weekly 15-minute review: new counterparties, policy_violations, off-hours payments.
+Schedule a weekly 15-minute review: new counterparties, rejected payments, off-hours payments.
 The cost is tiny; the time to detect drops from weeks to days.

 No drill on the incident runbook